tjluoma/preacherstrust/PreachersTrust.md

 ### 2) Engage Scripture

-Using something from the time in item #1, I will write/journal/sketch/doodle/mindmap whatever has caught my attention that morning.
+Using something from the time in item #1, I will write/journal/sketch/doodle/mindmap whatever has caught my attention that day.

 ### 3) Cultivate Wonder, Curiosity, Awe, and Gratitude